-For many years NVIDIA has been consistently superior over its principal competitor AMD, so it’s no surprise that most users would want an NVIDIA graphics card for their PC.
+For many years NVIDIA has been consistently dominating over its main competitor AMD, so it’s no surprise that most users would want an NVIDIA graphics card for their PC.
 Even if that dynamic might change, NVIDIA is generally the safer choice.

-There are apparent benefits to purchasing a new graphics card, but there’s more to it than just opening up the case, plugging in the card, and playing your preferred game.
+There are obvious benefits to purchasing a new graphics card, but there’s more to it than just opening up the case, plugging in the card, and playing your favorite game.

 Like AMD, NVIDIA provides two options for how to install or update your graphics card drivers: